Signs & Symptoms of Skin Cancer and the Importance of Early Detection

 Areas of the body that experience the greatest amount of sun-exposure are the most susceptible to skin cancer, however, it is important to note that skin cancer can occur anywhere on the body, including those areas that receive little or no sun exposure.

 Also remember that it is not just fair skinned complexions that are vulnerable; skin cancer can occur in all skin tones.
-Calabasas Dermatology Center offers more information regarding skin cancer treatment available.
+Brilliance Dermatology offers more information regarding skin cancer treatment available.

 The most common type of skin cancer is Basal Cell Carcinoma, which typically appears on sun-exposed areas of the body.
 Common symptoms include pearly or waxy bumps, and flat and flesh-colored or brown lesions, similar in appearance to scars.

 Squamous Cell Carcinoma has a higher predilection for non-sun-exposed locations than basal cell carcinoma.
 Symptoms can include firm red nodules and flat lesions with scab like surfaces.

 Melanomas are also very well-known and are sometimes associated with moles or other long existing skin growths that become cancerous.
 Melanoma develops all over the entire body and can be evidenced by: large spots with surrounding darker spots, a changing mole, asymmetry, and lesions with irregular borders and multi-coloration.

 Click here to learn more details regarding the prominent types of skin cancer.

 is a rare form of skin cancer composed of blood vessels and presents with red or purple patches located on the skin or affecting mucous membranes.
 This is most commonly found in those with weakened immune systems and those on immune system suppressors.
 Men living in Africa or of Italian and Eastern European Jewish heritage are also more affected.